uriel1998/tdab/docs/README.md

 I end up with a 127/67 split.
 The same thing goes for the topbar, except it resizes upward (-U).
 Adjust so that they work for your terminal size.

+### Tip for `Devour`

+I find a binding like the following *very* useful when using `devour`:

+`bind-key -n C-/ select-pane -R \;\`
+`resize-pane -Z`

+This will allow you to cycle among the zoomed panes - and will zoom each as you go through it.
+Very nice for programs like [emojin](https://github.com/peterjschroeder/emojin).

 ## 5. Usage

 `SCRIPTNAME [program to run]`

 For example, `tmux-sidebar.sh man man` will show you the man page for man in the sidebar.

+If the *first* argument is either `-h` or `--hold` then TDAB will pause after executing the program and wait for you to hit a key (necessary for programs that exit immediately, which triggers the pane closing).

 If you run the scripts outside of tmux, it will just run the command.